vitormascia/battle-engine/README.md

 ### 🧩 Why NestJS?

-I chose **NestJS** because it's my favorite Node.js framework.
-It’s like Express or Fastify on steroids — built with TypeScript, powered by strong architecture principles, and backed by an amazing community.
+I chose NestJS because it's my favorite Node.js framework.
+It’s like Express or Fastify on steroids (both of which NestJS can run on top of as underlying HTTP platforms, combining their speed with it’s own powerful abstraction layer) — built with TypeScript, powered by strong architecture principles, and backed by an amazing community.
 NestJS comes with built-in support for modules, decorators, guards, interceptors, DI, testing tools, and much more.
-It helped me focus on business logic instead of boilerplate setup.
+The number of out-of-the-box features that NestJS provides significantly accelerates development, allowing you to focus on business logic rather than boilerplate or infrastructure concerns.

-### 🛢 Databases - 🐘 PostgreSQL 🟥 Redis
+### 🛢 Databases - 🐘 PostgreSQL & 🟥 Redis

-The spec suggested using **Redis** for everything.
-However, using an **in-memory NoSQL store** for core persistent data like Players, Battles, and Turns didn’t feel right — especially since these are **non-ephemeral** (i.e., persistent and critical for gameplay and progression).
+The spec suggested using Redis for everything.
+However, using an in-memory NoSQL store for core persistent data like Players, Battles, and Turns didn’t feel right — especially since these are non-ephemeral (i.e., persistent and critical for gameplay and progression).
 Instead, I used:

 * **PostgreSQL**: A fine-grained SQL RDBMS to store all game entities.
-* **Redis**: Specifically used for **locking player availability** and **queue management** via BullMQ.
-Redis is great for fast access, but storing core entities like battles in memory risks **data loss** and **consistency issues** on crash or restart.
+* **Redis**: Specifically used for locking player availability and queue management via BullMQ.
+Redis is great for fast access, but storing core entities like battles in memory risks data loss and consistency issues on crash or restart.

 ### 🔐 Role-Based Access Control (RBAC)

-Since the app doesn’t feature a traditional **sign-up/sign-in system**, I introduced a **Basic RBAC layer** to control access based on roles.
+Since the app doesn’t feature a traditional sign-up/sign-in system, I introduced a Basic RBAC layer to control access based on roles.
 This ensures endpoints are protected while keeping the logic lightweight and spec-compliant.

 The system uses two enums to define roles: